angelddaz/bridgetomasters/structure_and_creativity.md

 In improvisations, you repeat choruses, or cycles of repeated chord progressions.
 Here’s an example of how I would impose structure while learning and teaching jazz improvisation.
-Each one of these is a chorus, or cycle through the chords:
+Each one of these is a chorus, or cycle through the chords, adding up to 4 choruses:

 * Only Do - Mi - Sol notes
 * Only long notes